 This unit develops previously learnt performance and musicianship skills.
 Students present performances of selected group and solo music works using one or more instruments.
 They study the work of other performers and explore strategies to optimise their own approach to performance.
 Students will undertake basic keyboard and guitar study to further their instrumental experiences.
 They study aural, theory and analysis concepts to develop their musicianship skills and apply this knowledge when preparing and presenting to audiences.

-Students participate in organisation of sound and develop skills to contribute to a composition using traditional notation and music software.
-It is expected that students are technically proficient in their chosen instrument and continue their private instrumental and/or vocal music tuition throughout the course.
+It is expected that students are technically proficient in their chosen instrument and should continue (or begin) their private instrumental and/or vocal music tuition throughout the time of the course.
 Students will be involved in a performance evening as part of the assessment for this course.